CodeJugalbandi/Paradigms/scratch/FizzBuzz/ReadMe.md

     }
 ```

-**KRISHNA** And now I can compute the result on any array of integers.
-Below I'll do it on the numbers from 21-30:
+**KRISHNA** And now I can compute the result on any array of integers - not just the integers from 1 to n.
+To illustrate, here is the result of FizzBuss on the numbers from 21-30:

 ```apl
       FizzBuzz 20+⍳10
  Fizz  22 23  Fizz  Buzz  26  Fizz  28 29  FizzBuzz
 ```

-**KRISHNA** Note that, since APL primitives map to arrays implicitly, this solution has no loops or conditional statements.
+**KRISHNA** Note that, since many APL primitives map to arrays implicitly, this solution has no loops or conditional statements.
 The data structure drives the application of functions, and there is no control flow in the code.

 **KRISHNA** Do you want to have a go at producing a data-driven solution?